the-solution-desk/OrganiserPro/docs/source/usage.rst

 .. code-block:: bash

-   fileorganizer sort . --by type
+   OrganiserPro sort . --by type

 Find and delete duplicate files in a directory and its subdirectories:

 .. code-block:: bash

-   fileorganizer dedupe /path/to/directory --recursive --delete
+   OrganiserPro dedupe /path/to/directory --recursive --delete

 Move duplicate files to a separate directory:

 .. code-block:: bash

-   fileorganizer dedupe /path/to/directory --move-to /path/to/duplicates
+   OrganiserPro dedupe /path/to/directory --move-to /path/to/duplicates

 For more detailed information about each command, use the ``--help`` flag with the specific command.